JonathanCSmith/biocompute-dm/README.md

            AllowTcpForwarding no

 2. The sftpusers group exists in the system
-3. The bash scripts in repo/biocomputedm/admin/helpers have the correct permissions to be executed as sudo
+3. The sftp bash scripts have the correct permissions to be executed as sudo
   * Type sudo visudo
   * Below the line `%sudo ALL=(ALL:ALL) ALL` add the followings for each bash script:

-        www-data ALL=(ALL) NOPASSWD: [path to script]
+        biocis ALL=(ALL) NOPASSWD: [path to script]

+  * Ensure that the files are owned by root and have 700 permissions! (this prevents nefarious execution)
+  * Note, the current sftp add_user scripts use hash passwords, for this you must install whois